 - You can post videos, images, and audio clips.

 - Natively live stream within your Mighty Network.

 - Create polls, discussion boards, quizzes, and Q&As.

-- Build fully customizable online courses with dedicated community spaces.
+- Build fully customizable online courses with dedicated communities

 More customization, flexibility, and mobility sounds pretty great, right?
 Let’s get started building your community.